erickbytes/lofipython/content/blog/drafts/how-to-python-pip-install-new-libraries_.rst

 **The rest of this post may be useful to you if you are:**

 #.
-Working on legacy Python 2 or < 3.3 for which pip is not installed.
+Working on legacy Python 2 code or Python 3.3 or lower for which pip
+   is not installed.
 #.
 Seeking to fix a faulty pip install that is not working properly.
 #.
 Curious to know how to manually set up pip.